 A major milestone was achieved in 2018 when SLPRC agreed to take ownership of Phase 2 of the Silver lake Road Trail between Linden and Fenton, and the City of Fenton agreed to become the quality recipient of federal and state grants related to trail construction.
 In addition to matching grants for the local governmental units and SLPRC of $60,000, LAFF provided $52,800 in matching funds toward a Genesee County TAP grant of $441,500 for the construction of Phase 2 of the Trail.

 The even bigger news was received when the MDNR notified Argentine Township in December 2018 that their grant of $300,000 was awarded, which completed funding for Phase 1 of the Silver Lake Road Trail.
-Construction of that 2-mile section is scheduled for the Spring of 2020.
+Construction of Phase 1 began in June, 2020 and is expected to be completed by fall, 2020.

 Through October 2019, LAFF has raised $164,000 from citizens and local businesses, allowing the group to fund $45,032 in engineering and easement services and $77,800 in matching grants.
 Of the total expenditures, $34,225 were related to Phase 1 of the trail, and $88,607 applied to Phase 2.